Executive Program in Strategic Sales Management

 - Kevin Ingram, Vice President, NCR Capital Markets

-This program is designed for experienced sales managers and other executives responsible for planning, analysis, control, and direction of the sales organization.
-This program is equally applicable for those managing the sales process for products or services.
+This advanced sales program will benefit experienced sales managers, directors, VPs, and other executives responsible for planning, analysis, control, and direction of the sales organization.
+The course is equally applicable for those managing the sales process for products or services.
+Titles include: president, chief sales officer, SVP of sales, VP of sales, director of sales, regional sales manager, and sales manager.

 Strategy and the Firm: Tools for Strategy